Portugal Golden Visa: full guide (2025)

 • Apply for Portuguese permanent resident status

-• Renew Golden Visa again Leave Portugal
+• Renew the Golden Visa again

-If you choose to apply for citizenship or permanent resident status in Portugal you’ll no longer need to maintain the investment required under the Golden Visa program.
+If you choose to apply for citizenship or permanent resident status in Portugal, you’ll no longer need to maintain the investment required under the Golden Visa program.

 Dual nationality is recognized in Portugal so you wouldn’t need to surrender your original citizenship to gain your Portuguese passport.
 Some other criteria also apply — including the need to speak basic Portuguese and pass a language test.

-If you don't want to take up permanent residency or citizenship you can apply once more to renew your Golden Visa.
+If you don't want to take up permanent residency or citizenship, you can apply once more to renew your Golden Visa.

 Portugal residency by investment FAQ